Advancing inclusivity through assistive technology

 How does assistive technology improve communication?

 Communication poses unique challenges for people with speech or language impairments.
-Assistive technology offers diverse solutions, from augmentative and alternative communication (AAC) devices to speech-generating apps and eye-tracking systems.
+Assistive technology and accessibility tools offer diverse solutions, from augmentative and alternative communication (AAC) devices to speech-generating apps and eye-tracking devices and systems.
 These tools enable users to express their thoughts and emotions and participate actively in person or online.

 Assistive technology has also revolutionized access to information and entertainment.
-Screen readers, Braille displays, and captioning services make digital content more accessible.
+Screen readers, speech recognition software, refreshable braille displays, and captioning systems make digital content more accessible.
 At the same time, text-to-speech and voice recognition software empower users to engage with written materials and navigate digital interfaces independently.

 What are the different types of assistive technology?